saleor/saleor-docs/docs/advanced/extensions.md

 ## About Extensions Manager

-The `ExtensionsManager` is located in the `saleor.core.extensions.manager`.
+The `ExtensionsManager` is located in the `saleor.extensions.manager`.
 It is a class responsible for handling all declared plugins and serving a response from them.
 In case of a non-declared plugin, it serves a default response.
 It is possible to overwrite an `ExtensionsManager` class by implementing it on its own.
 Saleor will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
 Each Django request object has its own manager included as the `extensions` field.
 It is attached in the Saleor middleware.